richardbaihe/pytorch_docker/README.md

-# DAPT - Docker of anaconda with pytorch and tensorflow
+# Docker of anaconda with pytorch

 ![](logo.png)